Alabama police sergeant killed, officer injured in shooting outside club

 "What I can tell you is it appears our officers were unable to respond,'' he said.
 “They were taken completely by surprise.”

 Both officers and one suspect were taken to the hospital for treatment.
 A second suspect was arrested.
-It is unclear if there is another suspect, the police chief said.
+It was unclear whether there was another suspect, Smith said.

-The second officer, whose identity has not been disclosed, is in critical condition, according to police.
+The second officer, whose identity hasn't been disclosed, remained in critical condition late Sunday afternoon at University of Alabama-Birmingham Hospital, police said.

-The slain officer has been identified as Sgt.
-Wytasha Carter, 44, of Birmingham, Alabama.
-Carter has been a member of the Birmingham Police Department since 2011.
-He was promoted to sergeant in February 2018.
+The slain officer was identified as Sgt.
+Wytasha Carter, 44, of Birmingham.
+Carter had been a member of the Birmingham Police Department since 2011 and was promoted to sergeant last February.

-Carter, who is survived by his wife and children, is the first Birmingham officer killed in the line of duty in more than 14 years.
+Carter, an Air Force veteran who is survived by his wife and children, is the first Birmingham officer to have been killed in the line of duty in more than 14 years.

+"He was just driven," his supervisor, Lt.
+Shelia Finney, said in a statement.
+"He was a great sergeant.
+I enjoyed working with him."

+Smith said: "This is one of the roughest hours of your career.
+There's not a chief, not an officer that ever wants to have to deal with this.
+This is a very difficult thing for the family, very difficult for the department."